 Comments: (250-word limit)

-FINAL REPORT (to be completed by the Faculty Vice Principal)
+FINAL REPORT (to be completed by the Faculty/Deputy Vice Principal)

-On the final report (Year 3, final or extended year), the Faculty Vice Principal should make a clear recommendation on the successful completion, or not, of probation.
-For Grade 7 probationary Lecturers the Faculty Vice Principal is also making a recommendation in relation to progression to Grade 8.
+On the final report (Year 3, final or extended year), the Faculty/Deputy Vice Principal should make a clear recommendation on the successful completion, or not, of probation.
+For Grade 7 probationary Lecturers the Faculty/Deputy Vice Principal is also making a recommendation in relation to progression to Grade 8.

-If not recommending confirmation of appointment the Faculty Vice Principal should attach the Pre-hearing recommendation which was chaired by a Faculty Vice Principal.
+If not recommending confirmation of appointment the Faculty/Deputy Vice Principal should attach the Pre-hearing recommendation which was chaired by a Faculty/Deputy Vice Principal.

 7.1 Recommendation